silky/chrisdone-homepage/posts/teaching.markdown

 >   that it's a different approach than imperative languages, and
 >   that's the approach you already know.
 > * **Huizi**: No, its unnatural in the sense that functional
->   prgramming languages have this sense of no outside
+>   programming languages have this sense of no outside
->   state... reading from `STDIN` kind of "breaks" that whole ideaology.
+>   state... reading from `STDIN` kind of "breaks" that whole ideology.

 Meanwhile, an interaction with the learner is resumed: